 Anglers of the Au Sable President Critiques the Camp Grayling Expansion

-In August, we discussed the Department of Natural Resources’ (DNR) proposal to lease an additional 253 square miles of land to Camp Grayling and some of the concerns that members of surrounding communities have about the proposal.
+In August, we discussed the Michigan National Guard’s proposal to add an additional 253 square miles of land to Camp Grayling and some of the concerns that members of surrounding communities have about the proposal.
 Michigan LCV spoke to Joe Hemming, president of the Anglers of the Au Sable, about the potential environmental impact – especially to water – that could happen as a result.

 Joe Hemming, President of the Anglers of the Au Sable.